 After an initial consultation, the sleep specialist may recommend further diagnostic testing and order a sleep study.
 A sleep study is a noninvasive, painless test in which sleep patterns and behaviors associated with sleep are recorded.
-Sleep Centers of Alaska offers both overnight sleep studies (polysomnography) at its sleep clinics in Anchorage, Wasilla, Soldotna, and Fairbanks, as well as home sleep apnea tests in the patient’s home.
+Sleep Centers of Alaska offers both overnight sleep studies (polysomnography) at its sleep clinics in Anchorage, Wasilla, and Soldotna, as well as home sleep apnea tests in the patient’s home.

 “Polysomnography” is the term used for an overnight study administered by a sleep technologist at the sleep clinic.
 It is considered the “gold standard” test for diagnosing sleep apnea.
 Most people normally go through four to six sleep cycles during the night, cycling between NREM and REM sleep approximately every 90 minutes.
 The purpose of polysomnography is to trace events that occur during each sleep cycle so as to detect any abnormalities that may impede the normal sleep process.